-The Academy Trust maintains Trustees' liability insurance which gives appropriate cover for any legal action brought against its Trustees.
-The Academy Trust has also granted indemnities to each of its Trustees to the extent permitted by law.
-Qualifying third party indemnity provisions (as defined by section 234 of the Companies Act 2006) were in force during the period and remain in force, in relation to certain losses and liabilities which the trustees or other officers may incur to third parties in the course of acting as Trustees' of the Academy Trust.
+The Academy Trust maintains Directors liability insurance which gives appropriate cover for any legal action brought against its Directors.
+The Academy Trust has also granted indemnities to each of its Directors to the extent permitted by law.
+Qualifying third party indemnity provisions (as defined by section 234 of the Companies Act 2006) were in force during the period and remain in force, in relation to certain losses and liabilities which the Directors or other officers may incur to third parties in the course of acting as Directors of the Academy Trust.

-Details of the insurance cover are provided in note 12 to the financial statements.
+Details of the insurance cover are provided in note 11 to the financial statements.